armenak/DataDefender/README.md

     java -jar DataAnonymizer.jar --help

-DA can be run in two different discovery modes, column discovery and data discovery.
+DA can be run in anonymizer mode, and two different discovery modes, column discovery and data discovery.
 In each of these modes you need to provide
 DA with a database property file.
 This tells DA which database to connect to and how to connect.
 The location of this property file it passed in to DA using the -P or --database-properties switch.

+All modes support an optional list of tables at the end to use for either discover, or anonymization of a specific table or list of tables.

 Column Discovery
 --------------------
 In this mode DA attempts to query your database and identified columns that should be anonymized based on their names.
 To run in this mode type the following:

-    java -jar DataAnonymizer.jar --database-properties <db.properties> --column-discovery <columndiscovery.properties>
+    java -jar DataAnonymizer.jar discover -c --database-properties <db.properties> --column-discovery <columndiscovery.properties>

 Where:
     <db.properties>              - Path and file name of the file containing database connection properties